Fitting Powder Diffraction data

 Hint:

-Set the free attribute of the scale parameter of the Si phase to True to allow the fitting process to adjust the scale factor.
-After that, you can run the fitting process again.
+You can use the plot_meas_vs_calc method of the project to visualize the patterns.
+Then, set the free attribute of the scale parameter of the Si phase to True to allow the fitting process to adjust the scale factor.

 Solution: